 20. Proteolytic enzymes reduce inflammation and boost immunity

-Proteolytic enzymes modulate the inflammatory process by a variety of mechanisms, including reducing the swelling of mucous membranes, decreasing capillary permeability, and dissolving blood clot-forming fibrin deposits and microthrombi.
+Proteolytic, or protease, enzymes enable protein catabolism.
+They also modulate the inflammatory process by a variety of mechanisms, including reducing the swelling of mucous membranes, decreasing capillary permeability, and dissolving blood clot-forming fibrin deposits and microthrombi.

 21. Serrapeptase: An enzyme that treats inflammation, arthritis, scar tissue and more